 California Roads - CA 125

-This could properly be called the first shield on the route, at least for now.
 CA 125's southern end was constructed as a toll road, and it was supposed to tie into the new CA 905 (to become I-905) freeway constructed into the Otay Mesa border crossing.
-I'm not quite sure why, especially given the toll funding for the highway, but the proposed connection has been tabled, leaving a pair of stub ramps, an embankment, and plenty of room for future completion.
+The NB side has finally been completed as of 2020, but the SB connection is still tabled, so this forced exit to Otay Mesa Rd. remains.
+I'm not quite sure why, especially given the toll funding for the highway.

 NB button copy on the free part of the freeway.
 (Yes, a freeway can be tolled.
 Traffic still moves freely.)
 It's rare to see a green shield on an old sign; they were typically done in button copy outline, which works because the sign background is also green, albeit less reflective of a shade.